greatcattw/linkit7688_ec20/README.md

 mtd -r write /tmp/run/mounted/sd1/lks7688.img firmware

-Thus, if you want use this image, you must update 3.18.109 by USB or you board is ok to linux,
+Thus, if you want use this image, you must update 3.18.109 by USB or you board is ok for booting to  linux,

 then update this image by command of mtd.